ivotron/popper2-paper/paper.md

 To accomplish this goal of running a list of containerized tasks using existing workflow engines, users need to learn a specific workflow language, deploy a workflow engine service, and learn to execute workflows on that service.
 These tasks may not be always trivial to accomplish if we assume the only thing users should care about is writing experimentation scripts and running them inside containers.
 Assume we have three scripts `download_dataset.py`, `verify_dataset.sh`, and `run_training.sh` to download a dataset, verify its contents and run a computational step.
-In practice, when developers work following the container-native paradigm they end up interactively executing multiple Docker commands to build containers, compile code, test applications, deploy software, etc.
+In practice, when developers work following the container-native paradigm they end up interactively executing multiple Docker commands to build containers, compile code, test applications, or deploy software.
 Keeping track of which commands were executed, in which order, and which flags were passed to each, can quickly become unmanageable, difficult to document, error prone, and hard to reproduce.
 The goal of Popper is to bring order to this chaotic scenario by providing a framework for clearly and explicitly defining container-native tasks.
 Running workflows on dissimilar environments like Kubernetes and Slurm incurs multiple operational overheads like adopting environment-specific commands, writing job scripts and definitions, dealing with different image formats like the flat image format of singularity, etc. which are peculiar to a specific computing environment.